Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ### Excluded Columns

-You can tell Phoenix to ignore certain columns of your DataFrame when implicitly inferring features by adding those column names to the `excludes` field of your schema.
+You can tell Phoenix to ignore certain columns of your DataFrame when implicitly inferring features by adding those column names to the `excluded_column_names` field of your schema.
 The DataFrame below contains all the same data as the breast cancer dataset above, in addition to "hospital" and "insurance\_provider" fields that are not features of your model.
 Explicitly exclude these fields, otherwise, Phoenix will assume that they are features.

 #### DataFrame